alifahsanilsatria/machine-learning-from-scratch/README.md

 # machine-learning-from-scratch
-This repo contains various kinds of machine learning algorithm from scratch i did during machine learning course at university
+This repo contains various kinds of machine learning algorithm from scratch i wrote during machine learning course at university